General Chemistry · Unit 03

-Start here if protons, neutrons, electrons, isotopes, and ions still feel like separate facts.
-This unit pulls them together into one system you can use, building directly from matter classification and setting up electron configuration.
+Atomic structure is how protons, neutrons, electrons, isotopes, and ions fit together as one system you can actually use.
+It builds from matter classification and sets up electron configuration.

 What you'll learn